Cliff Edwards

-Clifton Avon "Cliff" Edwards (June 14, 1895 – July 17, 1971), nicknamed "Ukulele Ike", was an American pop singer, musician and actor.
+Cliff Edwards (June 14, 1895 – July 17, 1971), nicknamed "Ukulele Ike", was an American pop singer, musician and actor.
 He enjoyed considerable popularity in the 1920s and early 1930s, specializing in jazzy renditions of pop standards and novelty tunes, including "Singin' in the Rain" in 1929.
 Later in his career, he appeared in films and did voices for animated cartoons, and is well-remembered as the voice of Jiminy Cricket in Walt Disney's Pinocchio (1940) (introducing the standard "When You Wish Upon a Star") and Fun and Fancy Free (1947), and Dandy Crow in Walt Disney's Dumbo (1941).

 Early life and musical career

 Edwards was born in Hannibal, Missouri.
-He left school at age 14 and soon moved to St. Louis, Missouri, and Saint Charles, Missouri, where he entertained as a singer in saloons.
+He left school at age 14 and soon moved to St. Louis, Missouri, and St. Charles, Missouri, where he entertained as a singer in saloons.
 As many places had pianos in bad shape or none at all, Edwards taught himself to play ʻukulele to serve as his own accompanist (choosing it because it was the cheapest instrument in the music shop).
-He was nicknamed "Ukulele Ike" by a club owner who could never remember his name.
+He was nicknamed "Ukulele Ike" by a waiter who couldn't remember his name.
 He got his first break in 1918 at the Arsonia Cafe in Chicago, Illinois, where he performed a song called "Ja-Da", written by the club's pianist, Bob Carleton.
 Edwards and Carleton made it a hit on the vaudeville circuit.
 Vaudeville headliner Joe Frisco hired Edwards as part of his act, which was featured at the Palace in New York City—the most prestigious vaudeville theater—and later in the Ziegfeld Follies.

 Edwards made his first phonograph records in 1919.
 He recorded early examples of jazz scat singing in 1922.
 The following year he signed a contract with Pathé Records.
 He became one of the most popular singers of the 1920s, appearing in several Broadway shows.
 He recorded many of the pop and novelty hits of the day, including "California, Here I Come", "Hard Hearted Hannah", "Yes Sir, That's My Baby", and "I'll See You in My Dreams".
 Some of the labels of Edwards' early recordings identify him as "Ukelele Ike," a then common misspelling of "ukulele."